skjdghsdjgsdj/babypod-hardware/README.md

 | [Adafruit PCF8523 Real Time Clock Breakout Board - STEMMA QT / Qwiic](https://www.adafruit.com/product/5189) | 1        | $4.95      |
 | **Total**                                                                                                    |          | **$91.55** |

-Note the headers are the *short headers* that Adafruit sells, not the full height ones that come with most boards.
-Do not use full height headers or the boards won't fit in the enclosure!

 You will also need the following supplies.
 The manufacturer doesn't matter but some examples are linked below:

 * A [CR1220 button cell battery](https://www.adafruit.com/product/380)